wp-plugins/array-partition/readme.txt

 )`

 == Frequently Asked Questions ==

 = Why not use PHP's built-in `array_chunk()`? =

 A: `array_chunk()` allows you to specify the number of elements per partition, not how many partitions you want.

 == Changelog ==

+= 1.0.2 =
+* Wrap function in if (function_exists()) check
+* Note compatibility with WP 3.0+
+* Remove docs from top of plugin file (all that and more are in readme.txt)
+* Remove trailing whitespace in header docs
+* Add Upgrade Notice section to readme.txt

 = 1.0.1 =
 * Add PHPDoc documentation